JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 }
 ```

+Irrespectively of **DynamicalSystems.jl**, _please also cite the specific algorithm that you used from the library_.
+The documentation of the function used will point you to the correct reference.

-however, we would really appreciate it if you also cited the textbook we wrote that **DynamicalSystems.jl** accompanies:
+Besides the library, we would also appreciate it if you cited the textbook we wrote that **DynamicalSystems.jl** accompanies:

 ```
 @book{DatserisParlitz2022,